FelixLabelle/felixlabelle.github.io/_posts/2026-1-15-year_in_review.md

 ## 2025 in Review

 My research questions/interests the last few years has circled around the inability to plan ML projects or for see the best way forward due to a fundamental lack of understanding.
-We are missing knowledge and tools to [characterize models and tasks](https://felixlabelle.com/2025/01/01/direction_for_the_year.html).
+We are missing knowledge and tools to [characterize models and tasks](https://felixlabelle.com/2025/01/01/direction_for_the_year.html);
 I set out a goal last year to focus my work on having a better understanding of the relationships between models and the downstream tasks we are trying to solve.
 Here's what I blogged in that vein:

 * **[“Practical Tidbits: Taking a Magnifying Glass to (Text) Classifier Performance”](https://felixlabelle.com/2025/06/15/evaluation_101.html)** was an attempt to capture my approach to debugging text classifiers.
 * **[“Temperature, Tokens, and Long Tales/Tails”](https://felixlabelle.com/2025/10/19/relationship_temp_token_gen.html)** focused on generation dynamics: how decoding choices effect output generation length, based on an observation.
 This was a fun little piece and will likely have a follow up this year.
 * **[“On the Theoretical Limitations of Embedding-Based Retrieval”](https://felixlabelle.com/2025/11/21/review_of_theoritical_limit_ir.html)**.
-It was an analysis and critique of a paper that claimed there were important limits to embeddings, a personal hobby horse of mine.
+It was an analysis and critique of a paper that claimed there were important limits to embeddings, IR being a hobby horse of mine.

 My other posts were more method focused, in other words applications of NLP (primarily LLMs) rather than studying higher level settings.
 * **[“Using Landmarks to Extract Spans with Prompting”](https://felixlabelle.com/2025/08/28/span_extraction.html)** proposes a method which uses "anchor text" to enable span extraction without relying on a trained sequence labeling model.